 The prebuilt LEON Linux toolchain for Linux 4.9 in the 4.9-2.x series includes the software listed below.

 The current official Linux sources available at kernel.org has support for LEON3, LEON4 and LEON5.
 We actively develop the Linux kernel's LEON support, submitting patches to the official kernel.
 All work such as new drivers and mainline LEON patches are available in the long term stable LEON Linux kernel distribution.

-LEON specific documentation about Buildroot is found in the LINUXBUILD User's Manual.
+LEON specific documentation about Buildroot is found in the LEON Buildroot User's Manual.
 The general Buildroot manual is included in the LEON Buildroot release.

 We provide an open-source RAM loader for the SPARC Linux kernel.
 The SPARC kernel requires low-level support in order to successfully run Linux.
 It is responsible to implement low-level initialization during boot and functionality requested by the kernel during run-time.
 The tool links a Linux image to a specific location in RAM and integrates a loader that is configured according to the user's command line options.
 See the MKLINUXIMG User's Manual for more information.